rashmi1311/-javascript-mini-projects/README.md

 # JavaScript Mini Projects

-This repository contains five small project made using HTML, CSS and JavaScript.
+This repository contains the complete code for five small projects made using HTML, CSS and JavaScript.

 ## About the mini-projects